IbkEhinmowo/Credit-Card-Form-Submission/README.md

 npm start
 Usage

-Access the application via the provided URL.
+Access the application and its code via the provided URL.
 Fill in the credit card form with valid details (e.g., card number, expiration date, CVV).
 Validate the form to ensure correctness and completeness of the entered information.
 Submit the form for processing (if backend functionality is available).